MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 [This topic is pre-release documentation and is subject to change.]

-Power Virtual Agents supports single sign-on support, which means chatbots can be configured to automatically sign-in the user if they are already signed in to the page where the bot is deployed (for example, they bot is hosted on the corporate intranet or in an app that they're signed in to).
+Power Virtual Agents supports single sign-on (SSO), which means chatbots can be configured to automatically sign in the user if they're already signed in to the page where the bot is deployed.

+For example, the bot is hosted on the corporate intranet or in an app that the user is already signed in to).